Explore health content from A to Z.

 These are common side effects of chemotherapy:

 Nausea and vomiting.
-This can be well-controlled with medication almost 80 percent of the time
+This can be well-controlled with medication most of the time

 Mouth sores.
 A feeding tube can help you maintain nutrition during the time when it may be difficult to eat.

-Other common side effects are a decrease in one of these blood counts:
+Other common side effects are a decrease in 1 of these blood counts: